eugenebokhan/swift-snapshot-testing/README.md

   * `screenshot` - screenshot to test.
   * `ignorables` - UI elements to ignore. `Ignorable` can be `XCUIElement`, custom `CGRect` or predefined `.statusBar`.

+## Info.plist configuration

+In order for `SwiftSnapshotTesting` to work when running on iOS 14, you will have to include two keys in your app's Info.plist file.
+The keys are `Privacy - Local Network Usage Description` (`NSLocalNetworkUsageDescription`) and `Bonjour services` (`NSBonjourServices`).
+For the privacy key, include a human-readable description of what benefit the user gets by allowing your app to access devices on the local network.
+The Bonjour services key is an array of service types that your app will browse for.
+For `SwiftSnapshotTesting`, he value of this key should be `_ResourcesBridge._tcp`.

+**If you do not configure the above keys properly, then `SwiftSnapshotTesting` won't work on real devices.**

 # XCTAttachment